-Pancakeswap vs Pharaoh Exchange — Comparison Report
+PancakeSwap vs Pharaoh Exchange — Comparison Report

 Volume & Liquidity

-Pancakeswap leads decisively in both 24h volume ($724.9M vs $50.5M) and TVL ($7.98B vs $32.1M), providing materially better depth and execution.
+PancakeSwap leads decisively on both 24h volume ($724.9M vs $50.5M) and TVL ($7.83B vs $41.2M), offering materially deeper liquidity and broader market coverage.

 Fee Structure & Costs